adisos/security-demos/roxctl-netpol-demo/demo.md

 #### Demo2:

-Scenario example: compare connectivity between two branch version.
+Scenario example: compare connectivity between two branch versions.
-Only workload manifests have been updated.
+Only workload manifests have been modified in the newer branch.
-The required updates for network policies have not been made (forgotten).
+Assume that the required updates for network policies have not been made on the newer branch yet.

 ```